 What if I do not agree with the divorce or dissolution?

-Since the introduction of the no-fault divorce, stopping your spouse or civil partner from divorcing you or dissolving the civil partnership is difficult.
+Since the introduction of the no fault divorce, stopping your spouse or civil partner from divorcing you or dissolving the civil partnership is difficult.
 Contesting proceedings today is only possible if you have a legal reason to do so.
 These include:

-Jurisdiction – if you of your partner live in another country, the courts in England and Wales may not be able to handle the application for divorce or dissolution.
+If you of your partner live in another country, the courts in England and Wales may not be able to handle the application for divorce or dissolution.

-If you can prove that the marriage or civil partnership was never valid.
 For example, if the marriage/civil partnership was not conducted in accordance with the laws of the country in which you married, meaning you did not enter a legally legitimate marriage/civil partnership.

-If the marriage/civil partnership has already legally ended.
 For example, if you have already gone through divorce proceedings in another country.

 If any of the reasons for contesting a divorce apply, you will need to file an Answer to the application explaining your reason for disputing the proceedings.